Sector Committee terms of reference

 4.6.1 Morningstar collect portfolio holdings data from management groups and analyse individual funds' compliance with sector definitions in order to facilitate independent third party sector monitoring

-4.6.2 For groups that do not submit data, a warning letter will be sent out in the second month of non submission.
-In the third month that the group fails to report data, their funds will be removed from IMA sectors.
+4.6.2 For groups that do not submit data, a warning letter will be sent out after the third month of non submission.
+If the group fails to report subsequent months data, their funds will be removed from IMA sectors.

 4.6.3 Once removed, management groups will have to demonstrate at least 3 months compliance before having to resubmit their fund details to the Committee for readmission.
 Groups are required to provide missing historical data to Morningstar.
 Failure to provide full data will affect track record retention and may prevent a return to the sector.

 4.7 Breach notification guidelines for funds exclusion and re-entry into IMA sectors

 4.7.1 Where a fund has been in breach of its sector parameters for 3 consecutive months (or 5 months out of 12 in a 12 month rolling period) a letter will be sent from the IMA to the management group setting out a window of 1 month for the group to acknowledge receipt.

 4.7.2 The management group then has 2 choices: